-“the program selects and hires professional visual, literary and performing artists to teach in California state prison facilities through Arts in Corrections, an innovative fine arts program developed in association with the California Department of Corrections and Rehabilitation and the California Arts Council.
+According to Esquire, a percentage of proceeds from sales of the Frank White Creative Blend will benefit California’s Prison Arts Project.
+Part of the William James Association, the project was created in 1977 and “contracts with professional artists to create long-term arts experiences for incarcerated people,” according to instructor Katya McCulloch.
+“The program selects and hires professional visual, literary and performing artists to teach in California state prison facilities through Arts in Corrections, an innovative fine arts program developed in association with the California Department of Corrections and Rehabilitation and the California Arts Council.”

 Research indicates that participants in the Prison Arts Project are less likely to have disciplinary problems while in prison, and are more likely to be successful upon parole.
 Our current research project suggests that art classes provide a safe haven for inmate artists to learn and create art with others, build bridges between races and cultural groups, and help students maintain connections with their family.

-While much-needed prison programs like these are now supported in part by Think Big cannabis, the relationship between the prison system and the legal cannabis industry has remained complicated by inequity.
+Even with this much-needed prison program benefiting from Think BIG, the relationship between the prison system and the legal cannabis industry has remained complicated by inequity.
 The legal cannabis market has been widely criticized across the U.S. for putting massive amounts of money into the hands of the wealthy without accounting for restorative justice.
-Millions of People of Color have been jailed for selling, or even possessing, marijuana during its prohibition, even in petty amounts.
+Millions of people of color have been jailed for selling, or even possessing, marijuana during its prohibition, even in petty amounts.
 The lasting effects of mass incarceration have been felt throughout families and communities nationwide.

-And because it don’t take nothin’ but frontin’ for him to start something, Wallace openly calls out the industry for getting rich while turning a blind eye to injustice.
-C.J declares:
+And because it don’t take nothin’ but frontin’ for him to start something, Wallace openly calls out the industry for getting rich while turning a blind eye to injustice:

-“…every other brand that’s out there, if they don’t have a criminal justice angle, they’re doing a huge disservice to everybody.
-Everybody has, or should have, a responsibility to speak on that and do as much as they can to correct those wrongs.”
+Just every other brand that’s out there, if they don’t have a criminal justice angle, they’re doing a huge disservice to everybody.
+Everybody has, or should have, a responsibility to speak on that and do as much as they can to correct those wrongs.

-It will be interesting to see just how socially-conscious and collaborative Wallace’s company will be in the coming months and years.
-They claim to be more than just a capitalistic company; this limited-edition Prison Arts partnership could be just one small offering towards the whole movement Wallace speaks of.
-According to their recent press releases they’re promoting marijuana as a medicinal tool for “creativity, contemplation, and healing while advocating for criminal justice reform”.
-Time will tell exactly how Big they’re thinking.
+It will be interesting to see just how socially conscious and collaborative Wallace’s company will be in the coming months and years.
+It claims to be more than just a capitalistic company; this limited-edition Prison Arts partnership could be just one small offering toward the whole movement Wallace speaks of.
+According to a recent press release, Think BIG is promoting marijuana as a medicinal tool for “creativity, contemplation, and healing while advocating for criminal justice reform.”
+Time will tell exactly how “Big” they’re thinking.